World Cup Dates - Key Dates of the 2018 World Cup

-With the World Cup 50 days away, we take a look at some of the key dates that you need to know about.
+Take a look at some of the key World Cup dates you need to know about.

 World Cup Dates – Russia 2018